 Anglers have decent luck on both sides of the park.
 With a deep entrance to Lake Ontario at the mouth of the creek, the park attracts many species around the mouth and upstream through the park.
 There are many spots along Etobicoke Creek where anglers can cast.
 At the mouth of the creek the current coming into the creek can be quite intense which both attracts and detours some species from the mouth.
 Upstream fifty meters from the mouth is Waterfront Trail Bridge.
 North of the bridge is a perfect spot for carp and brown bullhead.

-A common catch at Marie Curtis Park, catfish provide great fishing all year long.
+A common catch at Marie Curtis Park, catfish provide great year-round fishing.
 They are as abundant as carp throughout the park and are located south of the bridge to the river mouth.
-Anglers boast most success using jigs with night crawlers along the bottom of the water.
+Anglers boast the most success using jigs with night crawlers along the bottom of the water.
 Heavy weights should also be used to try and keep the bait in the same spot.
 Catfish should be removed with pliers as they often swallow the hook.

 Pike can be caught occasionally around the mouth of the Etobicoke River.
 Pike stay close to the mouth of Etobicoke River, to catch fish trying to go out to Lake Ontario.
-Pike are fairly small here, however they have reached up to twenty four inches in length.
-Casting with spoons, minnow baits and crank baits in the early morning are ideal.
+Pike are fairly small here, however, they have reached up to twenty-four inches in length.
+Casting with spoons, minnow baits, and crank baits in the early morning is ideal.
 Pike can often be seen at the mouth of Lake Ontario jumping above the water while attacking prey during the early morning.

 Smallmouth bass also make their way into Marie Curtis Park through the Etobicoke River in search of a spawning location.
 The mouth provides some tree cover and cooler water, which is why they are attracted to this area.
-After spawn when the season opens in late June, many smallmouth bass stay in the area and provide excellent angling action.
-Anglers have best luck early morning casting with either spinners, small minnow baits as well as some artificial lures that resemble crayfish and frogs.
-Also night crawlers are excellent for smallmouth as well.
-Cast in the shallow shady areas when the sun is out and early morning always produces best results for bass.
+After spawning when the season opens in late June, many smallmouth bass stay in the area and provide excellent angling action.
+Anglers have the best luck early morning casting with spinners, small minnow baits as well as some artificial lures that resemble crayfish and frogs.
+Also, night crawlers are excellent for smallmouth as well.
+Casting in shallow shady areas when the sun is out and early morning always produces the best results for bass.
 The occasional largemouth bass also comes in the area but are not as common as smallmouth.
 Smallmouth average around two pounds at Marie Curtis Park, but right after spawn they can reach up to four pounds.